-NOTE: Breaker size with optional equipment is 20 amps.
-When installing any optional equipment (e.g. air compressor or draft inducer), you do not need to "upgrade" the breaker size.
-The breaker size listed above should be sufficient.
+NOTE: When installing any optional equipment (e.g. air compressor or draft inducer), please refer to the "w/Options" breaker size above.
 Make sure a qualified electrician properly sizes and installs this electrical circuit.
 Refer to NFPA-70 for wire size and distances.